electricbookworks/electric-book/_docs/about/technical-overview.md

     * `settings.yml`: settings for your project.

 *   `_docs`: this documentation on how to use the template.
 *   `_epub`: template files for epub output.
-You shouldn't ever have to change these.
+You shouldn't ever have to change these, except to add font files to `_epub/assets/fonts` if you're embedding fonts in epubs.
 *   `_includes`: HTML templates that Jekyll uses to build your books.
 You will rarely change anything here.
 You may need to add new templates here for custom book features.
 *   `_layouts`: templates that Jekyll uses to structure pages.
 You shouldn't ever have to change these.
 *   `_output`: the folder where our output scripts will save your PDFs and epubs.